ohanhi/ohanhi.com/posts/2019-03-01-react-typescript-vs-elm.md

 ## Validating data is not optional

-One of the things I've come to love the most in Elm was something I was most confused about when I first learning the language.
-JSON has to be decoded before the data can be used in your app.
+One of the things I've come to love the most in Elm was something I was most confused about when I was first learning the language: JSON has to be decoded before the data can be used in your app.
 This might sound cumbersome and I have to admit it is a little.

 However, the positives start to outweigh the negatives as soon as you find a discrepancy between what you expected the data to be and what it really is.
 If you are validating the data (and handling potential errors) right at the border of your app, there won't be any unexpected crashes even if the backend responds something totally strange.
 This means you immediately know what part of the codebase you need to be touching.